SUMMER CAMP 2026!

 Mixed-age peer mentoring and role modeling

 This model reflects our current enrollment and community needs.
-As our program evolves, we may adjust groupings while always preserving our small group sizes and whole-child learning philosophy.
+As our program evolves, groupings may shift to best support our learners while always preserving small group sizes and our whole-child, play-based philosophy.

-Whether your child is just beginning their educational journey or expanding into upper elementary work, these subject areas are thoughtfully embedded into each day:
+Whether your child is just beginning their educational journey or expanding into upper elementary work, these areas are thoughtfully woven into each day:

-We build strong, joyful readers and writers by creating meaningful opportunities to engage with language in real life.
+We build strong, joyful readers and writers through meaningful, real-life engagement with language.

 Children experience: